 We hold staffed sessions in many of our libraries, to support school age children with their homework.

 A number of Sure Start Children's Centres have small library book collections as well as games and toys you can borrow.
 You need to be a library member to borrow them but you can join free at any children's centre or library in the city.
 You can borrow up to four items from children's centres for up to three weeks plus 12 items from a library.
 There are no overdue charges or notices for children's centre items.
 You must return items borrowed from a children's centre to a children's centre and library items to a library.

 The aim is simple – keep children reading over the summer holiday period and have fun at the same time!

-With our partners, Spark Arts for Children, we are excited that the Imaginative Spaces Project will soon enter its second year in two new areas, centred around St Matthews and St Barnabas libraries.
+With our partners, Spark Arts for Children, we are excited that the imaginative spaces project will soon enter its second year in two new areas, centred around St Matthews and St Barnabas libraries.
 We had a very successful first year with this 'artist in residence' project, which focused on a programme delivered in Southfields and Braunstone libraries, to support storytelling, drama and other performance art forms, as mediums to promote reading for pleasure and language development.
-Check back here soon, for further details on Imaginative Spaces Two.

 Run by the Booktrust, an independent national charity, this scheme aims to provide a free pack of books and resources to every baby and child in England, to inspire, stimulate and create a love of reading.
 By encouraging all parents and carers to enjoy books with children from as early an age as possible, the Booktrust aims to help children develop a lifelong love of books.
-The scheme works through locally-based organisations, such as libraries, to supply free books and resources to children before their 1st birthday and between 3-4 years of age.
+The scheme works through locally-based organisations, such as libraries, to supply free books and resources to children before their first birthday and between three and four years of age.